jason-dark/proompt/src/commands/document-dir/proompt.md

 ## Integration Examples

-[How to use this module from other parts of the system]
+[How to use this directory's code from other parts of the system]

 ## Common Modifications